Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Experiment

 \textbf{Test set performance}.
-To assess generalization, we \textit{evaluate the validation-best configurations on the test set} and illustrate the results in the Critical Difference (CD) diagram (\cref{fig:test_cd}).
+We further \textit{evaluate the validation-best configurations on the test set} and illustrate the results in the Critical Difference (CD) diagram (\cref{fig:test_cd}).
 We observe that the ranks of methods on the test set may deviate from their validation ranks.
 The reason is that the distributions of the validation and test set are not exactly the same \cite{hutter2019automated}.
 But overall, \sys remains statistically significantly superior to all baselines, attaining a \textbf{leading average rank of 3.05}.
 To further assess the practical utility, we evaluate the post-hoc ensemble performance of all methods in Appendix~\ref{app:ensemble}.

 The success of \sys stems from two main factors.
-First, \sys remedies key limitations of prior LLM-based optimizers: (i) The STM mechanism isolates algorithm-specific histories and combines global and local memory to enhance reasoning (validated in Appendix~\ref{app:ablation_memory}). (ii) As shown in \cref{sec:exploration-exploitation_trade-off}, MCTS enables a principled exploration–exploitation trade-off both across algorithms and within each algorithm’s subtree, which is crucial for navigating the complex CASH space. (iii) The reflection mechanism further strengthens STM by turning numeric feedback into reusable verbal guidance (Appendix~\ref{app:ablation_reflection}).
-Second, \sys achieves optimal synergy between LLM and BO proposers, outperforming either component alone (demonstrated in \cref{sec:bo_llm_analysis}).
-Finally, Appendix~\ref{app:cost} shows that \sys achieves these gains with an economical cost of about $0.127$ per task ($\approx$1/6.8 of LLAMBO’s cost).
+First, \sys remedies key limitations of prior LLM-based optimizers: (i) The STM mechanism isolates algorithm-specific histories and combines global and local memory to enhance reasoning (validated in Appendix~\ref{app:ablation_memory}). (ii) As shown in \cref{sec:exploration-exploitation_trade-off}, MCTS enables a principled exploration–exploitation trade-off both across algorithms and within each algorithm’s subtree. (iii) The reflection mechanism further strengthens STM by turning numeric feedback into reusable verbal guidance (Appendix~\ref{app:ablation_reflection}).
+Second, \sys achieves optimal synergy between LLM and BO proposers, outperforming either component alone (\cref{sec:bo_llm_analysis}).
+Appendix~\ref{app:cost} provides analyses of both API cost and wall-clock overhead, showing that \sys achieves these gains with an economical cost of about $\$0.127$ per task.